-(b) Notice.
-Written notice to revoke an ADU or JADUaccessory dwelling unit permit shall be served on the property owner, as shown on the last equalized assessment roll, either personally or by certified mail, and shall state:

-(1) The reasons for the proposed revocation.

-(2) That the proposed action will be taken by the Community Development Director director of community development unless a written request for a hearing before the Planning Commission planning commission is requested within fifteen (15) days after the date of said notice.
-If no response is received, the Community Development Director director of community development shall forthwith will revoke the ADU or JADU directors director director as set forth in thesaid notice.
+- (b) Notice.
+Written notice to revoke an ADU or JADU accessory dwelling unit permit shall be served on the property owner, as shown on the last equalized assessment roll, either personally or by certified mail. and shall state: - (1) The reasons for the proposed revocation. - (2) That the proposed action will be taken by the Community Development Director director of community development unless a written request for a hearing before the Pelanning Communission is requested within fifteen (15) days after the date of said notice.
+If no response is received, the Community Development Director director of community development shall forthwith will revoke the ADU or JADU accessory dwelling unit permit as set forth in the said notice. - (c) Hearing.

-(c) Hearing.
 If a hearing is requested, at least ten (10) days' notice thereof shall be given to the requested party.
-At theany such hearing, the property owner mayshall call witnesses and present evidence in his or her behalf.
-Upon conclusion of thesuch hearing, the Planning Commission willplanning commission shall determine whether or not the permit willshall be revoked.
+At the any such hearing, the property owner may shall call witnesses and present evidence in his or her behalf.
+Upon conclusion of the such hearing, the Pplanning Ceommission will determine whether or not the permit will shall be revoked.
 Such determination may be appealed to the city council in the same manner as for appeals taken on applications for the granting of conditional use permits or variances.

-Chapter 25.59 Accessory Dwelling Units, Section 25.59.050 Variances prohibited, is repealed as follows:
+Section 5: Chapter 25.59 Accessory Dwelling Units, Section 25.59.050 Variances prohibited, is repealed and deleted in its entirety.